-One in four adults every year experiences mental health issues, and depression causes employees to lose, on average, 27 workdays per year.
+One in four adults experiences mental health issues every year, and depression causes employees to lose, on average, 27 workdays per year.
 When workers are not fit, the organization incurs heavy losses, yet healthcare conversations at work usually leave out mental health.

 The consequences of mental health problems on the workspace are multiple.
 Affected employees use drugs or alcohol.
 They are absent from work.
 They are not productive or engaged.
 They are stressed and burned out.
 They quit their job.
 Sometimes, unfortunately, they commit suicide.